Time management skills with CV examples

 5. Good filing and organising skills

-Time management skills to put in nursing CV
+Time management skills in nursing

 1. Multitasking